IHIW/hlaGenotypeEvaluator/README.md

  - The third argument should be provided to specify output file name.
 Date and ".csv" extension is added by the software

  2. driverForRunValidation.sh &lt;baseDirectory>
  - Input files can be Histoimmunogenetics Markup Language (HML: https://bioinformatics.bethematchclinical.org/hla-resources/hml/) or csv file format.
 See above description about csv file format.
 The file extension of HML can be either ".xml" or ".hml".
- - The HML report output can be generated using commercially available NGS HLA genotyping software, such as MiaFora (Immucor), TypeStream Visual (One Lambda) or HLA Twin (Omixon)
+ - The HML report can be generated using commercially available NGS HLA genotyping software, such as MiaFora (Immucor), TypeStream Visual (One Lambda) or HLA Twin (Omixon)
- - This script takes “&lt;baseDirectory>/” as an argument.
+ - This script takes &lt;baseDirectory> as an argument.
 The &lt;baseDirectory> name can be anything, such as validation.
  - requires the following directory and file structures:
  - “&lt;baseDirectory>/ref/XXX.xml”, “&lt;baseDirectory>/ref/XXX.hml” or “&lt;baseDirectory>/ref/XXX.csv”.
-Input reference file should be stored in “ref” directory, and "ref" directory name must be used.
+Input reference file (XXX) should be stored in “ref” directory, and "ref" directory name must be used.
  - “&lt;baseDirectory>/test/YYY.xml”, “&lt;baseDirectory>/test/YYY.hml” or “&lt;baseDirectory>/test/YYY.csv”.
-Input test file should be stored in “test” directory, and "test" directory name must be used.
+Input test file (YYY) should be stored in “test” directory, and "test" directory name must be used.
  - The output file is generated in “&lt;baseDirectory>/TestResult_today.csv".
 The file name will have today's date.

  # Scoring description in Results file